emuell/phonic/README.md

         while let Ok(event) = playback_status_receiver.recv() {
             match event {
                 PlaybackStatusEvent::Position { id, path, context: _, position } => {
-                    // `context` is an optional, user defined payload, which can be passed
+                    // `context` is an optional, user-defined payload, which can be passed
                     // along to the status with `player.play_file_with_context` println!("Playback pos of source #{id} '{path}': {pos}", pos = position.as_secs_f32()
                     );